ooz/blog/2018/code-and-deploy-using-termux.md

 ## Peace of mind

 Developing on a proper PC, with a proper keyboard is way faster and comfortable, of course.
-Knowing that I do not just have access to the Internet on my phone, but that I could also actively shape it, lets me travel more comfortably without worrying too much about bringing a laptop. :)
+Knowing that I do not just have access to the Internet on a phone, but that I could also actively shape it, lets me travel more comfortably without worrying too much about bringing a laptop. :)